CHARMS OF THE GLOAMING

 (W.N.P.
 Barbellion, The Journal of a Disappointed Man, Little Toller Books)

 Bring me your Honey buzzards, your Common swifts, your Eurasian sparrowhawks, and your Gyr falcons too.
-Your birds you see as dusk settles on the stage and prepares to darken to a night winged with wide sweep of owls.
+Your birds you see as dusk settles on the stage and prepares to darken to a night winged with a wide sweep of owls.
 Quickly now, things are about to disappear into the darkness.

 Assembled in the window, we have for you, paper birds drawn, collaged works, and artists' books.
 These are our Charms of the Gloaming, our tiny scenes soon to change.